On the $l_\infty$-analog of Algebraic Connectivity

 Let $u \in V(T)$ be such that $\tr(u)=\mathcal{D}_M(T)$.
 Then, by Theorem \ref{pendant}, the vertex $u$ should be a pendant vertex.
 So, the vertex $u$ has exactly one neighbor, and the other vertices of $T$ are at a distance of at least $2$ from $u$.
 Hence

 This gives the upper bound: To get equality in the above expression, we must have the diameter of the tree $T$ equal to $2$.
 It is easy to verify that the star graph $S_n$ is the unique tree with diameter $2$.
-Hence, the extremal graph is unique. \end{proof}
+Hence, the star graph is the unique extermal graph. \end{proof}